freesig/vulkano/README.md

 #### macOS and iOS Automatic Setup

-Vulkano will attempt to automatically download and install the latest Vulkan SDK for macOS.
+[moltenvk_deps](https://crates.io/crates/moltenvk_deps) is a crate that you can use to automatically download and install the latest Vulkan SDK for macOS.
-The SDK will be installed at `$HOME/.vulkan_sdk`.
-If you are not using bash as your shell you will need to manually add the environment variables listed in step 2 of "macOS and iOS Manual Setup".

 #### macOS and iOS Manual Setup